drod109/results-summary/README.md

 ### Links

 - Live Site URL Primary: [Live Preview Link](https://drod109.github.io/results-summary/)
-- Live Site URL Backup: [Add live site URL here](https://your-live-site-url.com)
+- Live Site URL Backup: [Live Preview Link](https://codepen.io/drodrigues/full/QWoyBzv)

 ## My process

 Similar to other projects I used the design images to build a mock up of the structure I need to apply to ensure a semantic markup and layout.
-This will be my first time building an accodian from scratch so this will require some research on [MDN](https://developer.mozilla.org/en-US/).

 ### Built with